abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

-As Ajahn Chah used to say, the Buddha made these special days part of our training, and it's not too much for the Buddha to have asked that we observe them—to have regular days worthy of veneration.
+As Ajahn Chah used to say, the Buddha made these special days part of our training, and it's not too much for the Buddha to have asked that we observe them---to have regular days worthy of veneration.
 We do it once a week.
 Over a month, we get four days worthy of veneration and twenty-six ordinary days, which is a good balance.
 The problem is we sometimes treat the days of veneration much like ordinary days, so we end up with lots of ordinary days and not so many days worthy of veneration.

 The Wan Phra offers us a quiet time, a day for stepping back from the busyness of our ordinary activities.
 Here at Abhayagiri, we consistently